seabaylea/FoodTrackerBackend-Workshop/README.md

 When you get to the final `Enter the property name:`, just tap Enter and your new model will be generated.

 This has created a full Kitura Server project that provides CRUD operations for the `ServerMeal` object.
 Additionally an iOS SDK called `FoodTrackerServer_iOS_SDK.zip` has automatically been created in the root directly of the project in order to make it easy to connect to the server from your application.

+Click here for a [detailed description of the contents](ProjectContents.md) of the project.

 4. Open and run the server project in Xcode
     1. Open the project in Xcode: